bradbell/xrst/test_rst/run_xrst.rst

 ``sphinx_rtd_theme`` .

-If this option is present and *target* is ``tex`` , the xrst source code file is reported at the top of each page.
+If this option is present and *target* is ``tex`` , the xrst source code file is reported at the beginning of each page.

 .. meta::
    :keywords: config_file